dsyer/spring-wasm-demo/README.md

 ## Playing with JShell

 Here's a JShell REPL session that shows how you can play with the WASM module.
-Start with `jbang --interactive loader.jsh`:
+Start with `./loader.jsh`:

 ```java
 jshell> import org.springframework.util.*;